Installation manual Zivver OWA add-in

 The Zivver side panel opens on the right side.

-5. Log in to Zivver if you are not logged in automatically.
+5. Log in to Zivver if you’re not logged in automatically.

 6. Turn on Secure mail.